- GP Liaison Unit

 A Graduation Ceremony is arranged by the Program Coordinators on completion of the program.

 TTMHNP Graduates are automatically eligible for recognition of Prior Learning (RPL) for three subjects into the University of Melbourne Post Graduate Nursing Diploma in Mental Health following successful completion of clinical and theoretical assessment in the TTMHNP.
-All successful graduates are expected and supported to undertake this Post Graduate Program following completion of the TTMHNP.
-Post Graduates are financially supported by a Commonwealth Supported Place (CSP) and scholarships are available.
-MHDAS provides the required clinical hours and rotations to facilitate the training.
+All successful graduates are eligible to undertake postgraduate studies following completion of the TTMHNP.
+Should a TTMHNP be successful in gaining ongoing employment within MHDAS in the postgraduate program, they are eligible to be financially supported by a Commonwealth Supported Place (CSP) and scholarships are available.

 How to apply